Georgia's Secretary of State Brad Raffensperger Defends Election Law

 I’m a small business owner and so I look at this from a small business person perspective.
 But when you are a publicly traded company wading into public policy questions, you have to understand that right now, we have a nation that really is split into two camps.
 It’s very polarized.
 So whenever you make a decision in the political realm you’re going to probably get your potential customers irritated.
 If you really look at what the bill does, it really has common sense safeguards for Georgia elections.

 Several local officials, including Atlanta Mayor Keisha Lance Bottoms, have spoken out against the law as well.
-Gwinnett Solicitor Brian White has said he won’t prosecute the law’s line-warming provision.
+Gwinnett Solicitor General Brian Whiteside has said he won’t prosecute the law’s line-warming provision.
 What do you think could be the impact if local officials choose not to apply parts of the law?

 I believe it’s really dangerous and unfortunate when elected officials say that they will violate their oath to faithfully serve the constitution and the laws of the state.
 I take my oath very seriously and I will continue to do that.
 I have to focus on what I can control and that’s what I do everyday.
 Those people will be answerable obviously to the voters at some point.